gvital3230/dev-proxy/readme.md

 This project serves as a proxy for various Docker Compose projects during the local development process.
 It allows to organise simple service mesh for development purposes.
 To be able to use multiple docker compose projects active at the same time and to remove limitations of usage of ports 80 and 443 on host machine by multiple applications.

-It provides also ssl termination, so application project environment should not care about it.
+It provides also SSL termination, so application project environment should not care about it.
 It can expose any port that is needed to it  and just need to register itself in this proxy to became available on 443 port of host machine.

 ## Getting Started